DanielMikolajczyk/Tetris/README.md

 File 'TetrisConsole.c' is a quick demonstration of how our game should works.
 Feel free to compile it even via one of the online compilers and have fun playing!

-File 'TetrisAtmega.c' contains full code ready to be deployed at ATmega328P-PU.
+Other files contains full code ready to be deployed at ATmega328P-PU.

 <h3>
 About the code and components: